-TOTAL HARMONIC DISTORTION (THD) is the ratio, expressed in dB, of the total of the first nine harmonic levels at the output to the level of the fundamental at the output.
-THD is calculated as where F1 is the RMS power of the fundamental (input) frequency and f2 through f10 is the power in the first 9 harmonics in the output spectrum.
+TOTAL HARMONIC DISTORTION (THD) is the ratio expressed in dB, of the rms total of the first nine harmonic levels at the output to the level of the fundamental at the output.
+THD is calculated as where A{f1} is the RMS power of the fundamental (output) frequency and A{f2} through A{f10} are the RMS power of the first 9 harmonic frequencies in the output spectrum.